Vantiq/vantiq-extension-sources/objectRecognitionSource/README.md

 *   targetServer: Optional.
 The Vantiq server hosting the sources.
 Defaults to "dev.vantiq.com"

 ### Local Options
 *   modelDirectory: Optional.
 The directory in which the files for your neural networks will be.
-Defaults to the working directory.
+Defaults to the current working directory.

 ## Running Inside Your Own Code<a name="core" id="core"></a>